lightmaster/Meteobridge-Weather34-Template/README.md

 # This repository is maintained jointly by Brian Underdown & William Bailey (aka lightmaster)

-William will be maintaining on behalf of Brian Underdown whilst he ventures off for the next 6-12 months support is avaialble via the Github issues function or via email support@lightmaster.pw
+William will be maintaining on behalf of Brian Underdown whilst he ventures off for the next 6-12 months support is available via the Github issues function or via email support@lightmaster.pw

 # Meteobridge-Weather34-Template MB-UB40-FFT